lexman/tuttle/doc/tutorial_errors.md

 ```

 There it is ! `tuttle` has seen the change in the code, it has removed invalid files, and have run the necessary
 process...
-And we can see our graph has the good color :
+Now we can see our graph has the good color :

 TODO

-You've seen in this paragraph that `tuttle` allows you to investigate errors and fix them, with few efforts.
+In this paragraph, we have seen how `tuttle` let you to investigate errors and fix them with few efforts because
+you don't have to worrying about removing your previous work.

 # Describe the plot in a separate file